 - MUS 236 Percussion

 Students studying as a music major will be assigned to an instructor at the beginning of the semester.
-Instruction is one-on-one and students will receive 15 hours of lessons during the term.
-Students studying at the 200 level are required to participate in a minimum of one performance seminar each semester that they are enrolled in a 200-level private applied course.
+Instruction is one-on-one and students will receive fifteen hour-long lessons during the term.
+Students studying at the 200-level are required to participate in a minimum of one student recital each semester that they are enrolled in a 200-level private applied course, and are also required to attend all student recitals and masterclasses, as well as other events.
+All required events will be held at 3 p.m. on Wednesdays.
+For students needing a piano accompanist, one will be provided.

 All students interested in a music major should audition before the start of the semester they plan to enroll.
 The scholarship auditions in the spring semester of each year will be the earliest opportunity to audition for the following fall semester.
 The scholarship audition will double as the applied music audition.
 The audition date will be coordinated with the Music Theory placement test.
 To apply for an audition date, please contact firstname.lastname@example.org.